 how to draw an excavator

-Now to the fun part, take out your coloring supplies and start coloring your excavator.
+Now for the fun part, take out your coloring supplies and start coloring your excavator.
 Traditionally, excavators are yellow in color.
 You can use yellow on the cab, engine box, boom, arm, and bucket.

 The ground should be dark brown and the exhaust black because it emits dark smoke from the engine.
 All in all, you don’t have to follow the norms.
 You can go as wild as you want with the colors.